pfd-parallel, a Singular/GPI-Space package for massively parallel multivariate partial fractioning: Instructions on how to use the massively parallel PFD application

-\item Optionally: We start the \textsc{GPI-Space} Monitor (to do so, you need an X-Server running) to display computations in form of a Gantt diagram.
-In case you do not want to use the monitor, you should not set in Singular the fields \texttt{options.loghostfile} and \texttt{options.logport} of the \textsc{GPI-Space} configuration token (see below).
-In order to use the \textsc{GPI-Space} Monitor, we need a \texttt{loghostfile} with the name of the machine running the monitor.
+\item Optionally, the \textsc{GPI-Space} Monitor can be started to display computations in form of a Gantt diagram (to use the monitor, you need an X-Server running).
+In case you do not want to use the monitor, you should not set in \textsc{Singular} the fields \texttt{options.loghostfile} and \texttt{options.logport} of the \textsc{GPI-Space} configuration token (see below).
+In order to use the \textsc{GPI-Space} monitor, we need a \texttt{loghostfile} with the address of the machine running the monitor.

-On this machine, start the monitor, specifying an open TCP port where the monitor will receive information from \textsc{GPI-Space}.
-The same port has to be specified in Singular in the field \texttt{options.logport}.
+On this machine, we start the monitor, specifying a TCP port where the monitor will receive information from \textsc{GPI-Space}.
+The same port has to be specified in the configuration token in the field \texttt{options.logport} (see below).